dainsaint/garden/src/posts/visible-spectrum.md

 the anger of injustice and
 the passion of existing regardless and
 you will never see my infrared
-but you will feel it
+but you will feel it all the same

 >